Illinois Confederation

 Painted hide with geometric motifs, attributed to the Illinois Confederacy by the French, pre-1800.
 Collections of the Musée du quai Branly.

-The Illinois Confederation, also referred to as the Illiniwek or Illini, were made up of a loosely organized group of 12 or 13 tribes who lived in the Mississippi River Valley.
+The Illinois Confederation, also referred to as the Illiniwek or Illini, were a loosely organized group of 12 or 13 tribes who lived in the Mississippi River Valley.
 Eventually, member tribes occupied an area reaching from Lake Michigan to Iowa, Illinois, Missouri, and Arkansas.
-The five main tribes were the Cahokia, Kaskaskia, Michigamea, Peoria, and Tamaroa.
-Other related tribes are described as the Maroa (which may have been the same as Tamaroa), Tapourao, Coiracoentanon, Espeminka, Moingwena, Chinkoa, and Chepoussa.
+The five main tribes were the Cahokia, Kaskaskia, Mitchigamea, Peoria, and Tamaroa.
+Other related tribes included the Maroa (which may have been the same as the Tamaroa), Tapourao, Coiracoentanon, Espeminka, Moingwena, Chinkoa, and Chepoussa.
 By 1700, only the Cahokia, Kaskaskia, Michigamea, Peoria, and Tamaroa remained.
-Over time, these tribes continued to merge, with the Tamaroa joining the Kaskaskia, the Cahokia joining the Peoria, and with a portion of the Michigamea merging with the Kaskaskia and the remainder merging with the Quapaw.